Mamta Kulkarni: Career

-Kulkarni made her film debut with the 1992 movie Tirangaa (film).
+Kulkarni made her film debut with the 1991 Tamil film Nanbargal which was a success.
+The following year, she reprised her role in its unsuccessful Hindi remake Mera Dil Tere Liye.
+She had her first commercially successful Hindi film in the same year with the 1992 film Tirangaa.
 In 1993, she starred in Aashiq Awara, which won her a Filmfare Award for Lux New Face of the Year.
 She went on to appear in many popular films such as Waqt Hamara Hai (1993), Krantiveer (1994), Karan Arjun (1995), Sabse Bada Khiladi (1995) and Baazi (1995).
-She mostly played the leading actor's love interest in all these films.
+She also did a few movies in Kannada, Telugu, Bengali and Malayalam languages.

-Things changed when Rajkumar Santoshi, in whose earlier movie Ghatak: Lethal (1996) she had a cameo appearance in a song, cast her as the female lead in his 1998 movie China Gate, an ambitious remake of Seven Samurai.
+In 1996, she made a cameo appearance in Ghatak: Lethal, where she performed a popular item number.
+The film's director Rajkumar Santoshi cast her as the female lead in his 1998 film China Gate, an ambitious remake of Seven Samurai.
 However, things did not go as planned.
 Relations between Santoshi and the actress soured.
 Rumours began circulating that Kulkarni had been dropped from the movie, and was reinstated only after gangster Chhota Rajan intervened on her behalf.
-When the movie was finally released, it was an average earner.
+When the movie was finally released, it was a box office failure.
 Furthermore, the only song in the movie, the item number "Chamma Chamma", was picturised on Urmila Matondkar, even though Kulkarni had built her reputation with such numbers.
 To add insult to injury, the song turned out to be a chartbuster, which greatly increased Matondkar's popularity.

 Angered and frustrated at the turn of events, Kulkarni lashed out at Santoshi, accusing him of cutting her screen time because she had refused his advances.
 Santoshi denied all rumours related to the movie, and the matter was given a quiet burial.
 However, this proved to be the death blow to Kulkarni's career.
 She only appeared in a handful of movies after that, and new offers dried up.
 Her last successful film was Chhupa Rustam: A Musical Thriller (2001).
 She quit movies after the 2002 film Kabhie Tum Kabhie Hum.
-She also did a few movies in Kannada, Tamil, Telugu, Bengali and Malayalam.